bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### Installation

-Run the Add-on using `bonita-ici` (`bonita-ici.bat` on Windows platform) script that is located inside the `bin` folder
+Run the Add-on using `bonita-bici` (`bonita-bici.bat` on Windows platform) script that is located inside the `bin` folder

 This installer will do the following operations:

 * deploy an Elasticsearch server in a Docker container
-* configure and deploy the ICI server in a Docker container
+* configure and deploy the BICI server in a Docker container
 * deploy the two Living Applications configured to run on top of this installation.

 All required parameters are asked in the command line.